 Opening a Business Bank Account in Poland

-In Poland, an entrepreneur is not required to open a bank account.
-However, if you are planning on doing any financial activity, you should have a bank account.
+In Poland, an entrepreneur is required to open a bank account.

-The requirements to open a bank account depends on the banks, but in general, you will need:
+The requirements to open a bank account depend on the banks, but in general, you will need:

 - ID card